10 Solutions to fix App Crashes and Keep Apps Running: For Apple iPhone, Samsung Galaxy, LG, Lenovo and Sony Xperia smartphones

 How to Fix

-If you’re thinking of going down the iterative route, you need to be clear that you have the resources and that your project justifies this strategy.
+If you’re thinking of going down the iterative route, you need to be sure that you have the resources and that your project justifies this strategy.
 For large-scale projects, iterative may be the way to go, but you may find that a small project gets fiendishly complicated when broken down into even smaller stages, so it may be more suited to the build-test-release route.

-If you do decide on iterative development, you need to be ready for any potential issues with OS and third-party APIs.
-We don’t mean that you should anticipate these issues ahead of time – it’s almost impossible for developers to do that – but you should think about any potential problems which could arise, and be ready to update your app as soon as a new version of an OS or third-party API is released.
+f you do decide on iterative development, you need to be ready for any potential issues with OS and third-party APIs.
+We don’t mean that you should anticipate these issues ahead of time – it’s almost impossible to do that – but you should think about any potential problems which could arise, and be ready to update your app as soon as a new version of an OS or third-party API is released.

 Poor Network Management, and easy Crash fix